 Lloyd (Meadhbh) Houston is the Hertford College – Faculty of English DPhil Scholar in Irish Literature in English at the University of Oxford.
 His thesis explores the political and aesthetic roles of sexual health discourse in the emergence of Irish Modernism.
 Other research interests include queer modernisms, literature and the law, and the institutional construction of obscenity.
 His work has been featured in the ‘Review of English Studies’, ‘The Library’, and the ‘Irish Studies Review’.
 He was recently awarded the 2017 British Association for Irish Studies Essay Prize.

 Rio Matchett | University of Liverpool

-Rio is a first year Doctoral candidate at the University of Liverpool, and a freelance theatre director.
+Rio is a second year Doctoral candidate at the University of Liverpool, and a freelance theatre director.
 Her research focuses on women in the world of modernist little magazines, and her theatre work strives to give platform to voices that aren’t always lifted up, to tell their own stories in a beautiful and brave way.